accre/Intel-Xeon-Phi/README.md

 with a CPU (aka, host) to reduce execution time of programs containing support for multi-threaded and/or multi-process applications.

-ACCRE currently has four nodes Phi nodes in production.
+ACCRE currently has four Phi nodes in production.
 Each node contains two Phi co-processors.

 This repo contains examples and instructions for running programs on the ACCRE cluster using Intel Xeon Phis.